69saba/Information-Retrievel-/README.md

 ### b-	Recipe Schema and Naming Conventions
 Throughout our journey of exploring recipes, we have come across various constituents of recipes, each of them enhancing their outlook and essence.
 The elements a recipe comprises, bestow a sense of soul to it.
 The core recipe constituents we have gathered so far and also mentioned in the provided schema are mentioned as follows:

-## RECIPE MODELS
+## RECIPE TABLE FIELD
-While exploring recipes, the models of recipes we see never remain consistent.
-Studying a wide range of models and inspecting those models side by side, I would like to mention the commonly occurring models below:
+While exploring recipes, the table field of recipes we see never remain consistent.
+Studying a wide range of fields and inspecting those field side by side, I would like to mention the commonly occurring field below:
 *	Recipes by Category
 *	Recipes by Ingredients
 *	Recipes by Regions